 - say nothing about the things, their purpose or interpretation,

-- do not have an assessment about their own importance
+- do not have an assessment about their own importance.

 When we structure a set of data in a rational way, and we give them an objective or purpose, we are managing some type of information.

 Is the result of analyzing information, which implies adding value in order to reach a solution or decision in a real situation.
-It is also an added value for organizations, because it allows them to reach goals or to face demands.
+It is also an added value for organizations because it allows them to reach goals or to face demands.

-For organizations, knowledge is what allows to generate competitive advantages and to satisfy market demands.
+For organizations, knowledge is what allows them to generate competitive advantages and satisfy market demands.
 But not all knowledge is a competitive advantage for organizations, only those that can generate economic value that is named core or essential knowledge.
 This knowledge usually is intangible assets, like intellectual assets or intellectual capital.

 To face knowledge study, it is also important to distinguish between different kinds of knowledge:

-Explicit knowledge (declarative knowledge in psychology) is articulable knowledge, easily communicable, and it embraces facts and data that people know in an aware manner.
+Explicit knowledge (declarative knowledge in psychology) is articulable knowledge, easily communicable, and embraces facts and data that people know in an aware manner.

 Tacit knowledge is practical knowledge, which is difficult to articulate and communicate.
 The most important challenge in knowledge management is to find a way to liberate, articulate, and communicate tacit knowledge in the organizations.